Université Euro Méditerranéenne de Fès

 ExaminerPHPr.
 Abdelaziz FRIEST-USMBA

-Thesis SupervisorPESPr.
+Thesis DirectorPESPr.
 Tijani BOUNAHMIDIUEMF

-Co-supervisorPAPr.
+Co-directorPAPr.
 Anass BAKOURIUEMF